ESMValGroup/ESMValTool/CONTRIBUTING.md

 -   Do not run `conda update --update-all` in the `esmvaltool` environment since that will update some packages that are pinned to specific versions for the correct functionality of the environment.

 ## Getting started on MacOS OSX-64
-At the moment the conda package for `esmvaltool` (and `esmvalcore`) is only Linux (`linux-64`), so to install on a MacOS you will have to perform a slightly different installation procedure:
+To install on a MacOS you will have to perform the following installation procedure:

+**WARNING**
+The Mac OSX installation is not being continuously tested via CircleCI!
+If you notice any problems please report them on GitHub.

   - Download and install Anaconda [for OSX](https://repo.anaconda.com/archive/Anaconda3-2019.07-MacOSX-x86_64.sh)(install by e.g. `bash Anaconda3-2019.07-MacOSX-x86_64.sh` or whatever the installer is called);
   - Answer yes when, at the end of the installation, Anaconda asks you to initialize the installation in your `.bash_profile`;
-  - Clone the ESMValTool Core Git repository: `git clone git@github.com:ESMValGroup/ESMValCore`
-  - Go to the source code directory: `cd ESMValCore` and follow the Getting started on MacOS OSX-64 instructions in the `CONTRIBUTING.md` file from ESMValCore; this will install `esmvalcore` that is a dependency of `esmvaltool` and without it it will not work; also note that this is needed only on MacOS installations since on Linux installations the `esmvalcore` package is downloaded and installed automatically via conda;
-  - After installing ESMValCore, Now leave the ESMValCore directory and go back to your `$HOME`;
+  -   Update conda: `conda update -y conda`
   -   Clone the ESMValTool public github repository: `git clone git@github.com:ESMValGroup/ESMValTool`, or one of the private github repositories (e.g. `git clone git@github.com:ESMValGroup/ESMValTool-private`)
   -   Go to the esmvaltool directory: `cd ESMValTool`
-  - Update the already built `esmvaltool` conda environment using the special `environment-osx.yml` file for OSX: `conda env update -n esmvaltool -f environment-osx.yml`
+  -   Create the esmvaltool conda environment `conda env create --name esmvaltool --file environment.yml`
+  -   Activate the esmvaltool environment: `conda activate esmvaltool`
   - Install in development mode: `pip install -e '.[develop]'`.
 If you are installing behind a proxy that does not trust the usual pip-urls you can declare them with the option `--trusted-host`, e.g. `pip install --trusted-host=pypi.python.org --trusted-host=pypi.org --trusted-host=files.pythonhosted.org -e .[develop]`
   - All other R or Julia packages install just as instructed above
+  - Note that the installation instructions are identical to the Linux installation due to the package being architecture agnostic (specified by the `noarch` label).
+Also note that, depending on the `gcc` compiler the Apple OSX has, it may not be possible to install the R packages; you may be able to do that with compatible `gcc` versions.

 ## Using the development version of the ESMValTool Core package